Progesterone men and nutrition

 Progesterone men and antioxidants: Green tea (catechins); raspberries, strawberries, blackberries, cranberries, walnuts, and pecans all contain ellagic acid, the greatest amount is found in raspberries; glucosinolates, potent inducers of Phase II enzymes, found in the brassica family, i.e. broccoli, cabbage, watercress etc; the spice turmeric contains curcumin, which has been found to stop pre-cancerous changes in the DNA; many plants contain flavonoids, which remove metal toxins and also protect the antioxidant vitamins; garlic is also a potent chelator of toxic minerals; silymarin, found in the herb milk thistle, is a powerful liver detoxifier.

-As a substitute for sugar use xylitol, isomalt or stevia.
+As a substitute for sugar use erythritol, xylitol or stevia.
 Stevia is a natural extract from the plant Stevia rebaudiana, a member of the daisy family, native to Paraguay.
 The extract is 200-300 times sweeter than sugar, but has none of the drawbacks and does not affect blood sugar in any way.
 The fresh or dried leaves are easier to use and taste better.
-Xylitol and isomalt are sugar alcohols, which look and taste like sugar, but are metabolized by the body at a much slower rate, they have respectively 2.4 and 2.1 calories per gram.
-A beneficial affect is their ability to reduce pathogenic bacteria and to act as a prebiotic for the good bacteria, a drawback is the high cost.
-If used in large quantities they can cause flatulence and have a laxative affect.

 Progesterone men and what to avoid: Sugar and artificial sweeteners; all forms of processed foods, particularly those containing sugar; refined grains, particularly wheat; carbonated drinks, including the 'diet' drinks; fruit juices; biscuits; cakes; white breads; canned foods; sauces; sweets; large meals; all forms of oestrogen; oxidised fats, (ie margarine, refined oils, fried foods, in particular fried animal protein); pasteurised, homogenised milk; stimulants such as alcohol, coffee, black tea.

-Progesterone men and references...
+Progesterone and men references...

 J Clin Invest.
 1979 March; 63(3): 351-357.